Skip to Content

 Electricians may have come into contact with asbestos in electrical and construction materials.
 Installing, repairing or otherwise disturbing asbestos products can release airborne asbestos fibers.

 Electrical work around these materials may have released asbestos fibers.
-Some products are highly friable.
+Although many asbestos products are durable, some products are highly friable.
 This means they crumble easily under small amounts of pressure.
+Materials can also become more friable with age or damage.
 High-friability products, such as loose-fill insulation, pose a larger health threat.

 Electricians often have to use power tools to access wiring during maintenance.
 Cutting through asbestos-containing materials with these tools can release asbestos dust.
 Power tools also grind materials typically considered non-friable, making them more dangerous.

 Many of these companies are construction and building product manufacturers.
-However, some of them manufactured electrical system products specifically.
-The following companies produced asbestos-containing electrical products:
+However, some of them manufactured electrical system products specifically, including:

 Other asbestos companies manufactured products electricians were likely to come into contact with.

 Electricians are most likely to come into contact with asbestos in buildings.
-Many buildings were constructed before the asbestos regulations of the late 1970s.
+Many buildings were constructed before the 1980s when asbestos regulations were not in place.
 As a result, electricians who worked or still work in these older buildings may come into contact with asbestos.

-Locations in the workplace that often exposed electricians include:
+Locations in the workplace where electricians might face exposure include:

 • Attics